Last updated : April 14, 2025

 - Inability to concentrate

-While many psychoactive drugs clearly fall into the category of stimulant, depressant or hallucinogen, cannabis exhibits a mix of all properties, perhaps leaning the most towards hallucinogenic or psychedelic properties, though with other effects quite pronounced as well.
+While many psychoactive drugs clearly fall into the category of stimulant, depressant or hallucinogen, cannabis exhibits a mix of all properties.
+It may lean the most towards hallucinogenic or psychedelic properties, though, with other effects quite pronounced as well.

 Methods of consumption